jp-x-g/oraclefordeletion/README.md

                                        the parser on lists of normal pages.
 ```

 This uses the "revisions" API endpoint, in its default mode, which supplies a single revision (the latest) of each page specified.
 The API's maximum batch size is 50; since each article is paired with an AfD page, the maximum batch size for this program is 25.
+As a result, this one runs very quickly.

 ```
  Page info | NOTE: Feature counts (refs, templates, etc) will probably not be precise